SerGeRybakov/call_gate/README.rst

 - ``gate_limit``: how many values can be in the whole gate
 - ``frame_limit``: granular limit for each frame in the gate.

-Both of them a set to zero by default.
-You can set any of them as follows:
+Both are set to zero by default.
+You can keep them zero (what is useless) or reset any of them (or both of them) as follows:

-For example:

 .. code-block:: python